uxmal/reko/README.md

 from the `Developer Command Prompt` but not when building from inside VS, unless you've added that to your global PATH.
 Installing CMake externally allows you to add it to PATH during the installation.

+**NOTE**: there is an issue in certain version of Visual Studio that can manifest itself when loading the project.
+You'll notice it if Visual Studio is stuck "Running Background Tasks" and won't let you build the project.
+A workaround is to right click the "NativeProxy" project in the solution explorer and choose "Unload Project".
+The project will then be able to load and build correctly.
+This issue doesn't occur when building from the command line

 ### How do I start Reko?